newjersey/navigator.business.nj.gov/content/src/filings/cr-1orcnr-1.md

   Disposition of Revenues

   Revenues are deposited in the State Treasury for general State use.
 Initial collections of $391.5 million are deposited in the Health Care Subsidy Fund.
+urlSlug: cr-1orcnr-1
+id: cr-1 or cnr-1
+callToActionText: File and Pay
+frequency: >
+  Monthly

+  (Due on the 20th of each month, or 10th day of the month if the distributor deals in non-NJ stamped cigarettes.)
 filingMethod: paper-or-by-mail-only
 treasuryLink: https://www.nj.gov/treasury/taxation/cigarette.shtml
 extension: false